jshprentz/meetup2xibo/docs/man/meetup2xibo.rst

    Any *comment* helps document the special location.
    When true, the *override* flag forces a non-blank location to replace the computed location.
+   Conflict resolution examines the list of *places* associated with the location.

+   .. versionchanged:: 2.5
+      Added *places.*

 .. envvar:: START_TIME_COLUMN_NAME